 Your stress and anxiety will reduce

-A cluttered house can often lead to a cluttered mind.
+A cluttered life can often lead to a cluttered mind.
 Chaos causes stress and anxiety.
-By adapting a minimalist lifestyle, you’ll clear your home as well as your mind and feel less anxious.
+By adopting a minimalism lifestyle, you’ll clear your home as well as your mind and feel less anxious.

 Things become simplified

-One thing I found so much easier once I became a minimalist was choosing what to wear every morning.
+One thing I found so much easier once I became a minimalist was choosing what to wear on a daily basis.
 Think about it.
 Choosing something to wear from 20 dresses or choosing something to wear from 3 dresses – which sounds easier?

 This goes for a lot of areas in your life.
 Whether its clothing, electronics, what’s in your fridge, everything is simplified with minimalism.